List of Apple TV original programming

+Apple Inc. has produced and distributed its own original content since 2016.
+Since 2019, it has distributed shows and movies on its Apple TV streaming service.

-Beginning in 2016, Apple Inc. began to produce and distribute its own original content.
-The first television show produced by Apple was Planet of the Apps, a reality competition series.
-Their second, released in late 2017, was Carpool Karaoke: The Series based on the popular recurring segment from The Late Late Show with James Corden.
-Apple also released a short film, Peanuts in Space: Secrets of Apollo 10 in May 2019 prior to the release of Apple TV+.
+The first television show produced by Apple was Planet of the Apps, a 2016 reality competition series.
+Their second, released in late 2017, was Carpool Karaoke: The Series, based on the popular recurring segment from The Late Late Show with James Corden.

-In June 2017, Apple appointed Jamie Erlicht and Zack Van Amburg to head their newly formed worldwide video unit.
-By November, Apple confirmed that it was branching out into original scripted programming when announcing straight-to-series orders for two television shows: a reboot of the anthology series Amazing Stories by Steven Spielberg, and The Morning Show, a drama series starring Jennifer Aniston and Reese Witherspoon.
+In 2017, Apple appointed Jamie Erlicht and Zack Van Amburg to head a new video unit, then announced that it would produce original scripted programming, starting with straight-to-series orders for two television shows: a reboot of the anthology series Amazing Stories, by Steven Spielberg, and The Morning Show, a drama series starring Jennifer Aniston and Reese Witherspoon.

-In 2017, Apple was reportedly planning on spending around $1 billion on original programming over the next year.
-Later that year, another report projected that they would spend $4.2 billion on original programming by 2022.
+That year, reports emerged that Apple planned to spend about $1 billion on original programming through 2018, then that the company planned to spend $4.2 billion on original programming by 2022.
 In August 2019, it was reported that Apple had already spent over $6 billion on original programming.

-On March 25, 2019, Apple announced their streaming service as Apple TV+, along with the announcement of Apple's slate of original programming.
-The service launched on November 1, 2019, in over 100 countries through the Apple TV app.
-It was rebranded as simply Apple TV in October 2025.
+On March 25, 2019, Apple announced a new slate of original programming and released a short film, Peanuts in Space: Secrets of Apollo 10.
+The company also announced a new streaming service, Apple TV+, which launched on November 1, 2019, in over 100 countries through the Apple TV app.
+The service was renamed Apple TV in October 2025.